 8. All energy usage charges applied during this billing period.
 A breakdown of these charges are detailed on p2 of the energy statement.

-10. Each month we compare the tariff you're already on against the latest fixed tariff we have on offer.
-We'll let you know if you're already on the cheapest tariff for you, or if there are saving to be made by switching tariff, we'll let you know that too and by how much you could save over the next 12 months by doing so.
+10. Each month we compare the tariff you're already on against the latest fixed tariff we have on offer and we'll let you know if you're already on the cheapest tariff for you.
+If there are savings to be made by switching tariff, we'll let you know how much you could save over the next 12 months by doing so.
 Projected savings are calculated by comparing your Personal Projection (for each fuel) against the forecast costs if you were to move onto our latest fixed tariff.
-If you're coming towards the end of your fixed contract please double check these savings by comparing your unit rates and standing charge, to make sure that it is the option for you to switch tariffs.
+If you're coming towards the end of your fixed contract please double check these savings by comparing your unit rates and standing charge, to make sure that it is the best option for you to switch tariffs.
 For more information see: Personal Projection - Could you pay less.

 If you login to your online account, in the Bills and Statements section you will see a table showing all payments made (credits) and all the charges based on your energy usage (debits).